About the farming team

 Project Data Officer

-Simone is responsible for supporting the Farm and Land Use team and managing a number of its projects.
+Simone leads the Programmes team which works across Farming, Horticulture and Agroforestry, to support with delivery elements such as farmer‑led research and events.
 She has a background in project management, account management and event management.
-She is also an active member of local Community Supported Agriculture project, Sims Hill Shared Harvest.
+She is also a member of local Community Supported Agriculture project, Sims Hill Shared Harvest, where she served on the board for 12 years.

 Need more info?